colefranks/crosswords/README.md

 ## Better sorting

-TODO: measure similarity of words by similarity of character count vectors in $\mathbb{Z}^26$.
+TODO: measure similarity of words by similarity of the 26-dimensional character count vectors.
 Order the sequence so that the path through that metric space is short.
 Computationally hard but will use simple heuristic.

 ## Gracefully failing